-GitHub can sponsor one Django Girls workshop per city with a 250$ grant.
-If your event is the first in your city or if the previous ones didn't receive sponsoring from GitHub, you can apply.
+GitHub can sponsor one Django Girls workshop per region with a 250$ grant.
+If your event is the first in your region or if the previous ones didn't receive sponsoring from GitHub, you can apply.

 We send sponsorship requests once every two weeks to GitHub.
 They will review your request and contact you with an answer.
 If their answer is positive, they will give you more instructions about how to receive the money.